Elk Creek Forest Products

 Business View Magazine interviews representatives of Elk Creek Forest Products for our focus on the North American Wood Products Industry

-Operating since 2001 from its home in the scenic Willamette Walley of Oregon, Elk Creek Forest Products (ECFP) has become well respected in the industry as a full-service lumber processor, remanufacturer, and volume distributor of high-quality Douglas-fir.
+Operating since 2001 from its home in Oregon’s scenic Willamette Valley, Elk Creek Forest Products (ECFP) has become well respected in the industry as a full-service lumber processor, remanufacturer, and volume distributor of high-quality Douglas-fir.
 The company prides itself on sourcing raw material from the region’s finest sawmills and most desirable fiber through suppliers from Northern California up to British Columbia.

 The ECFP business model is built on the ability to transform the primary fiber resource from initial log breakdown all the way through its production cycle – an agile foundation that has sustained more than two decades of growth for the firm.
 That being said, the key to the company’s success is certainly its people… the dedicated Elk Creek Forest Products team who understand and value every customer and vendor relationship.